WindowsOnARM32/Surface2Setup/README.md

 2. Boot into Windows RT.
 Press Win+X, and click `Windows PowerShell (Admin)`, then type `d:\setup.cmd` and enter, type `2` and enter.
 Your Surface 2 will automatically reboot.
 You will then see a `Secure Boot Debug Policy Applicator` window.
 Using volume buttons to select `Accept and install`, then pressing the Windows key to confirm.
 You can use the Windows button that's on the tablet.

 3. Boot into Windows RT.
 Press Win+X, and click `Windows PowerShell (Admin)`, then type `d:\setup.cmd` and enter, type `3` and enter.
 Your Surface 2 will automatically reboot.
 When you see the Windows is rebooting, hold `Volume Down` button, until the Surface is showing the booting logo (white `Surface` on black background).
-You can then release the button and now you are booting into the USB drive.
+You can then release the button and now you are booting into the recovery mode.

-4. In recovery mode, select your language and keyboard layout.
+4. In the recovery mode, select your language and keyboard layout.
 Then click `Troubleshooting`, `Advanced Options`, and `Command Prompt`.

 5. CHECK CHECK AND DOUBLE CHECK if you have `SecureBoot isn't configured correctly` on your screen's left bottom corner.
 Try again from step 2.
 If it still fails, try Alexenferman's [guide](https://www.alexenferman.com/articles/SurfaceRT/W10-OA-SurfaceRT.html).